Content Authenticity Initiative: Criticism

 One criticism of C2PA is that it can compromise the privacy of people who sign things with it, due to the large amount of metadata in the digital labels it creates.

 Experts have also documented ways in which attackers can bypass C2PA’s safeguards, by altering provenance metadata, removing or forging watermarks, and mimicking digital fingerprints.

 Besides the fact that C2PA doesn't address the question of whether the content is accurate, another shortcoming is that typical signing tools don't verify the accuracy of the metadata either, so users can't rely on the provenance data either unless they have reason to trust that the signer properly verified it.

-As of 2025, adoption is lacking, with very little internet content using C2PA.
+Members

-Members of the CAI
+As of September 2026, the CAI reports a total membership exceeding 5,000 participants, representing diverse organizations (non-profit, industry, media, education, government) as well as individuals.

-As of August 2022, the list of CAI members includes more than 200 entries.
-In addition to the three founding members Adobe, the New York Times and Twitter, these include Arm, BBC, Microsoft, Nikon, Qualcomm and The Washington Post.
+The official public member directory lists 1,053 entities, limited to formal institutional organizations, corporate partners, and members who have explicitly opted to establish a public profile.